IDAES/idaes-pse/docs/user_guide/components/index.rst

 ==========

-The purpose of this section of the documentation is to provide a general introduction to the top level components of the IDAES Computational Platform.
+The purpose of this section of the documentation is to provide a general introduction to the top level components of the IDAES Integrated Platform.
 Each component is described in greater detail with a link in their description.

 .. note::